yuan224/cvae_tutorial/README.md

 # cvae_tutorial
-This is a tutorial for CVAE
+This is a tutorial for understanding CVAE.
-There are three python files in this tutorial
+There are three python files in this tutorial:
 1. gencvaedata.py:
    This script generates the data for CVAE.
 The data are stored as dataforCVAE.csv The data are gaussian distributions with different means, variances, and magnitudes.